NCAR/PyReshaper/docs/source/manual.rst

     $  git clone https://github.com/NCAR-CISL-ASAP/PyReshaper

-Enter into the newly created directory and check out the stable tag.
+Enter into the newly created directory.

 ::

     $  cd PyReshaper
-    $  git checkout [latest release]

 The contents of the repository will look like the following.